tsamo13/BUILD-IT/README.md

   - Project-code-v1.0

 - `1st Integrated Deliverable.pdf`: Full documentation of the first deliverable including system overview, use case and domain model.
-- `2nd Integrated Deliverable.pdf`: Full documentation of the second deliverable including robustness diagrams and update use-case/domain model.
+- `2nd Integrated Deliverable.pdf`: Full documentation of the second deliverable including robustness diagrams and updated use-case/domain model.
 - `Final Integrated Deliverable.pdf`: Full documentation of the final deliverable including all diagrams, mockups and test cases

 ---

-## Code Folders
+## Code Folder
+All source code is located in the `code_files` folder, which contains:

-- **Citizen** :   Contains code related to the actions and responsibilities of the individual user (citizen)
+- **Citizen** :   Includes code related to the actions and responsibilities of the individual user (citizen) such as evaluating construction companies and publish new projects.
-- **Construction** :  Contains code for construction companies
+- **Construction** :  Includes code for construction companies to manage projects.
-- **Workshop** : Contains code for workshop users
+- **Workshop** : Includes code for workshop users to progress updates and project notifications.
+- **welcome**:  Main Flask web app folder that handles web server and routing logic,contains some images and templates.
 - **test_app.py**: A standalone script that includes test cases verifying the core functionality of the platform.

 ## 🛠️ Tools Used

 - **Figma**: UI Mockups and prototype screens
-- **Visual Paradigm**: Use case, robustness, sequence, and class diagrams
+- **Visual Paradigm**: Use case, robustness and sequence diagrams
-- **Python**: Initial functional prototype
+- **Python**: Functional backend prototype
-- **GitHub**: Code repository and version control
+- **GitHub**: Version control and team collaboration

 ---